 People who have leukemia are prone to skin-related problems.
-These range from rashes to bruises and are commonly seen in both children and adults.
+These range from rashes to bruises, commonly seen in children and adults.

-When discussing how leukemia is diagnosed and what are the early signs of leukemia – you may have heard of leukemia spots or bruising.
-But what do leukemia bruises look like and, how do you know if it’s that or a common rash?
+When discussing how leukemia is diagnosed and the early signs of leukemia – you may have heard of leukemia spots or bruising.
+But what do leukemia bruises look like, and how do you know if it’s that or a common rash?

-This form of blood cancer grows in the soft interior of the bones.
-Since leukemia cancer cells grow faster than healthy cells, these abnormal white blood cells will begin to overcrowd the body and can lead to a high number of insufficient cells within the blood.
+This form of blood cancer develops in the soft interior of the bones.
+Since leukemia cells grow faster than healthy cells, these abnormal white blood cells will begin to overcrowd the body and can lead to a high number of insufficient cells within the blood.

 According to data from the National Cancer Institute, the four most common types of leukemia are as follows: